Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 Modifying a rule that an action is related to, triggers a "constitutional check".
 A constitutional check, is checking if a previously-related-to-an-unconsitutional-incident-but-now-modified rule can still trigger the unconstitutional incident.
 If it doesn't, the action is no longer deemed as unconstitutional.

 - **Rule 21: Tax**
-Every Monday when a @Moderator updates the game (currently 17:00 CET), every player loses 40 (?)
-Coins each.
-If they have fewer than 40 Coins when tax is to be collected this day, they will instead lose all their Coins be put at the bottom of the "Next" section of #turns.
+Every Monday when a @Moderator updates the game (currently 20:00 CET), every player loses 30 Coins each.
+The two players with the highest number of Coins lose an additional 30 Coins.

+If a player has fewer coins than they owe when tax is to be collected this day, they will instead lose all their Coins and be put at the bottom of the "Next" section of #turns.
 All Coins collected because of this rule are added to the "Bank" section in #shop by a @Merchant.

 - **Rule 22: Redistribution of wealth:**
 Every Tuesday, when a @Moderator updates the game, 10% of the coins currently in the bank (rounded up), are split equally among every active player who does not have the most amount of coins.